 - Feeling tired

-Your symptoms may be worst in the winter, when humidity and temperatures drop.
+Your symptoms may worsen in the winter when humidity and temperatures drop.

 Cigarette smoking is by far the No. 1 cause of chronic bronchitis.
 More than 90% of people with the disease smoke or used to smoke.
 Other things that raise your chances for it include: